How to Visit the Canola Fields in York (Legally!)

 Mt Brown Lookout at Sunset

 You can detour past Northam on the way back to Perth to see the colourful silo art.
-Plus there are lots of canola fields between York and Northam to admire from the roadside.
+As a bonus, there are lots of canola fields between York and Northam to admire from the roadside.

 northam public art silo

-You can visit York on a day trip from Perth, but why not make a weekend of it and spend a night or two in town.
-There are lots of options for farm stays and B&B style accommodation close to York.
+You can very easily visit York on a day trip from Perth, but why not make a weekend of it and spend a night or two in town.
+There are lots of options for farm stays and B&B-style accommodation close to York.

-Some of my hotel recommendations in York are;
+Some of my top hotel recommendations in York are:

-• Hillside Country Retreat: Surrounded by picturesque gardens and farmland, this retreat has a range of accommodation from deluxe guest suites to fully self contained cottages.
-A family friendly option for the whole family (dogs are welcome too!).
+• Lavendale Country Retreat: Surrounded by picturesque gardens and farmland, this retreat has a range of chalets and fully self-contained cottages.
+A family-friendly option for the whole family, with an outdoor pool.

-• The York Palace: Hotel accommodation, centrally located in York on Avon Terrace.
+• Avon Terrace Guesthouse: Comfortable and clean accommodation, centrally located in York on Avon Terrace.

 Where Else to See Canola Fields in Western Australia

 The York canola fields are the closest to Perth.
-On a longer trip north of Perth to see the wildflowers at Coalseam Conversation Park there was fields of gold all along Brand Hwy between Perth and Geraldton.
+On a longer trip north of Perth to see the wildflowers at Coalseam Conservation Park, there were fields of gold all along Brand Hwy between Perth and Geraldton.

 You can’t get too close to these paddocks, but it makes for a beautiful sight on the long drive towards Geraldton.

-Driving to Albany or Denmark from Perth along Albany Highway is another spot where you might chance upon golden paddocks from the roadside.
+Driving to Albany or Denmark from Perth along Albany Highway is another spot where you might chance upon golden paddocks from the roadside, as well as paddocks of canola fields near Bluff Knoll.

 TRAVEL PLANNING RESOURCES